-No longer allow training or technical assistance on grant writing or to obtain federal funds.
+ADE/ESS no longer allows training or technical assistance on grant writing or to obtain federal funds.

-- These are not driven or primarily bound to providing services to special education students within a classroom. - These are general activities for PEAs and are services rendered regardless if the federal award is given or not.
+- These are not driven or primarily bound to providing services to special education students within a classroom. - These are general activities for PEAs and are services rendered regardless of whether the federal award is given or not.